-Benefits and pension awarded to the CEO and CFO during 2022 were in accordance with the Remuneration Policy.
+Benefits and pension awarded to the CEO and CFO during 2023 were in accordance with the Remuneration Policy.
 Benefits included private healthcare, life insurance, personal accident insurance and a car allowance, along with the opportunity to purchase additional flexible benefits.
 The CEO received a cash allowance in lieu of a pension contribution, in line with the Company policy in the UK on lifetime allowances, which is paid less applicable employer national insurance contributions.
-The CFO participated in the UK defined contribution pension plan for the first half of 2022 and then received a cash allowance in lieu of pension contributions, less applicable employer national insurance contributions, from 1 July 2022.
+The CFO received a cash allowance in lieu of pension contributions, less applicable employer national insurance contributions, for four months during 2023.
+For the remaining eight months the CFO participated in the UK defined contribution pension plan.